Skip to main content

 • Location of Cathedral Gardens

-Cathedral Gardens is located beside St Anne's Cathedral and Ulster University.
+Cathedral Gardens is beside St Anne's Cathedral and Ulster University.
 It’s bounded by York Street and Academy Street.

-• Our proposals for Cathedral Gardens
+• Our plan for Cathedral Gardens

-The key elements in our plans include:
+The key features in the new public space include:

-• an urban forest with a diverse mix of high canopy trees creating forest ‘rooms’;
+• an urban forest with a diverse mix of high canopy trees creating forest ‘rooms’

-• tree, ground and shrub plantings to attract various local bird species, insects and invertebrates;
+• tree, ground and shrub plantings to attract various local bird species, insects and invertebrates

 • rainwater storage to reuse on lawn areas and for water features.